juliohsu/JulioHsu/README.md

 - I am passionated person on software AI development, who is studying a Bachelor’s degree in Computer Science.
 - I have hands-on experience of university/commercial AI projects!
 Focusing recently in ML specialization and development, check out my repo!!!
-- I’m looking to collaborate on opensource AI development, retail management system for small to mid-sized businesses.
+- I’m looking to collaborate on opensource AI development, businesses app creation!

 <h2 align="center"> Feel free to contact with me, check out my LinkedIn too! <a href="https://www.linkedin.com/in/juliohsu/" target="_blank">CHECK!</a> </h2>